When the Records Start to Spin: The Soundtrack of Our Holiday Season

 On the morning of November 1st, my husband reaches for the record that started it all- a lucky find from an antique shop in Columbia, Pennsylvania.
 He places Andy Williams on the turntable, and as "It’s the Most Wonderful Time of the Year" fills the room, I wrap my hands around my favorite red Snoopy Christmas Gibson mug (still my best Weis Markets find from the early 2000s).

 And just like that, the spirit of Christmas settles in.
-Vince’s "Peanuts" soundtrack will make plenty of returns as the weeks go by, along with all our other favorites—but Andy always gets the first spin.
+Vince’s “A Charlie Brown Christmas” soundtrack will make plenty of returns as the weeks go by, along with all our other favorites, but Andy always gets the first spin.
 It’s our cue that the holiday season has begun once again.

 The Joy of the Hunt

-And then there’s Johnny Mathis.
-We’ve seen him perform twice in Modesto and- believe it or not- have bumped into him three times, including once on a flight into Harrisburg (and when I did a fan-girl, he could not have been kinder).
+Another favorite is Johnny Mathis.
+We’ve seen him perform twice in Modesto and, believe it or not, have bumped into him three times, including once on a flight into Harrisburg (and when I did a fan-girl, he could not have been kinder).
 So when Johnny starts singing "It’s Beginning to Look a Lot Like Christmas," it feels personal.
 Like reuniting with an old friend.

 Music as Memory

-Christmas music is really just memory set to melody.
-One note from Bing, and I’m a kid again- sitting in the backseat, drawing hearts and Christmas trees on foggy car windows as we cruised snowy northwestern Pennsylvania roads, searching for the best light displays.
+I believe that Christmas music is really just memory set to melody.
+I think that’s why I enjoy immersing myself in it as early as possible.
+One note from Bing, and I’m a kid again, sitting in the backseat, drawing hearts and Christmas trees on foggy car windows as we cruised snowy northwestern Pennsylvania roads, searching for the best light displays.
 Every big, dazzling house got a honk of approval- a tradition I still keep alive, husband’s embarrassment aside.

 I can still feel those frosty nights, the smell of coal and wood stoves, the clear winter skies with the Milky Way shimmering overhead.
-It could smell the snow and it and felt like Christmas.
+I could smell the snow and it felt like Christmas.
 If someone could turn that scent into a candle, I’d light it every day.

 The Season on Vinyl

-For now, it’s the records, that perfect Snoopy mug, and these sweet, simple rituals that make the season come alive- on vinyl, in memory, and all throughout our home.
+For now, it’s the records, those slow intentional mornings, that perfect Snoopy mug, and these sweet, simple rituals that make the season come alive on vinyl, in memory, and all throughout our home.

 Comments